 GM: 2021 In-Operation is designed to encourage buildings certified with Green Mark to continuously improve and maintain their environmental practices in operation.
-It is a streamlined certification process for certified projects not undergoing a retrofit, to maintain a valid Green Mark Certification with the submission of key performance indicators to ensure continued performance of the Green Mark project in energy efficiency, indoor environmental quality (IEQ) and smart operations, etc. Projects can maintain the previous Green Mark award rating or upgrade the ratings based on the energy efficiency performance.
-For detailed requirement, please refer to this table.
+It is a streamlined certification process for certified projects not undergoing a major retrofit, to maintain a valid Green Mark Certification with the submission of key performance indicators to ensure continued performance of the Green Mark project in energy efficiency, indoor environmental quality (IEQ) and smart operations, etc. Projects can maintain the previous Green Mark award rating or upgrade the ratings based on the energy efficiency performance.

-The detail requirement is available here.
+The detailed requirement is available here.
 BCA assessors will conduct random site check for GM: 2021 In Operation projects.